StrikeEB/Your-IoT-Device-Manager-App/submission-file.md

 ## Biblography

 1. Amiguinho, E. (2022). mani-w3w.
 Available at: [https://github.com/StrikeEB/Your-IoT-Device-Manager-App](https://github.com/what3words/w3w-dart-wrapper/blob/master/example/convert_to_3wa_example.dart) (Accessed: 25 April 2023)
-2.
+2. Coding with tea (A).
+(2023).
+How to store data in Firestore Flutter - Cloud Firestore 2023.
+Available at: [https://www.youtube.com/watch?v=LlQimtjqZ9A&ab_channel=CodingWithTea](https://www.youtube.com/watch?v=LlQimtjqZ9A&ab_channel=CodingWithTea) (Accessed: 25 April 2023)
+3. Coding with tea (B).
+(2023).
+How to Fetch Data from Cloud Firestore in Flutter [2023].
+Available at: [https://www.youtube.com/watch?v=Kn2vOrznAxs&t=150s&ab_channel=CodingWithTea] (https://www.youtube.com/watch?v=Kn2vOrznAxs&t=150s&ab_channel=CodingWithTea) (Accessed: 25 April 2023)

 ## Declaration of Authorship

-We, AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
+We, Edita Butkute, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

 Digitally Sign with Your name Here

-ASSESSMENT DATE
+25 April 2023